Common Challenges

 Hindmilk meaning: Hindmilk is the milk further back in your breast’s milk-producing cells (alveoli).
 It is calorie-loaded and has a much higher fat percentage.
 It also looks thicker and darker in color.
 Hindmilk promotes weight gain.

-Hindmilk contains between 23 and 35 more calories per 100ml compared to foremilk.
+Hindmilk contains between 25 to 35 more calories per 100ml compared to foremilk.

 Foremilk vs Hindmilk